Placeholder and Float Label in MultiSelect

 }

-Blazor MultiSelect DropDown with FloatLabelType property
+Blazor MultiSelect Dropdown with FloatLabelType property

 Customizing the float label element’s focusing color

-You can customize the component color when it is focused by targeting its CSS class .e-input-focus::after, which indicates the input element when it is focused, and set the desired color to the background property.
+Customize the component color when it is focused by targeting its CSS class .e-input-focus::after, which indicates the input element when it is focused, and set the desired color to the background property.

 • CSHTML